Skip to content

 • Sent via broadcast() when Echo is configured, otherwise persisted with sendToDatabase().

-Customize the dispatch by overriding queue() and chunkSize(), or the whole per-row behaviour via importRow() / resolveRecord().
+Customize the dispatch by overriding queue() and chunkSize(), the whole per-row behaviour via importRow() / resolveRecord(), and every notification message via the get*Notification* hooks (see Notifications).

 6. Export